Updated on January 9, 2023 by Sarina Tariq

-Sewing Buttonholes has never been this easy – buttonhole foot is the best thing invented since clothes – for those who have had a frustrating time making buttonholes the old fashioned way by hand stitching.
-With this foot you can make countless buttonholes on your sewing machine in a fraction of the time it took earlier.
+Sewing Buttonholes has never been this easy – buttonhole foot is the best thing invented since clothes – for those who have had a frustrating time making buttonholes the old-fashioned way by hand stitching.
+With this foot, you can make countless buttonholes on your sewing machine in a fraction of the time it took earlier.

-Checkout the post on making easy buttonholes by hand (it needn’t be that frustrating and it is a beauty)
+Checkout the post on making easy buttonholes by hand (it needn’t be that frustrating, and it is a beauty)

-- For women’s garments buttonholes are on the right and for men’s garment on the left
+- For women’s garments buttonholes are on the right and for men’s garment on the left.

-- Always interface the area you are making the buttonhole
+- Always interface the area you are making the buttonhole.

 - Use a thread with colour close to the garment fabric or choose a slightly darker one.
 Cotton machine embroidery thread looks good when made into a buttonhole.
 You can use the regular sewing thread as well.

-The buttonhole foot will have the following features
+The buttonhole foot will have the following features.

 - An opening to accommodate the needle movements

-- a large groove on the underside so that the foot can move easily over the buttonhole
+- A large groove on the underside so that the foot can move easily over the buttonhole

-- a gauge to measure the length of the button
+- A gauge to measure the length of the button

-Some machines will come with a one step automatic buttonhole system and some witha 4 step buttonhole system.
-The one step is very automatic – you just have to position the foot and start stitching.Machine will do the rest.
-For the 4 step version you will have to be more hands on.
-All the sewing machine manuals will have instructions to make them which are very easy to follow
+Some machines will come with a one-step automatic buttonhole system, and some with a 4 step buttonhole system.
+The one-step is very automatic – you just have to position the foot and start stitching.
+The machine will do the rest.
+For the 4-step version, you will have to be more hands-on.
+All the sewing machine manuals will have instructions to make them which are very easy to follow.

 Here is what I do to make the buttonholes.

-Step 1 Mark the button hole position
+Step 1 Mark the buttonhole position

 Some general guidelines in marking buttonholes

-Ensure the distance between the buttons are the same.
+Ensure the distance between the buttons is the same.
 It is usually set at 2-3 .5 inches.
-But you can decide on the distance in a more customised manner by doing the calculations given below
+But you can decide on the distance in a more customized manner by doing the calculations given below.

 How to space the buttonholes on your shirt